JoshElieson/PROMPT-ENG-v2.0/README.md

 The app is designed for developers who want more control over AI-assisted coding: persistent project context, multi-model conversations, file-aware prompting, and a workspace built around engineering tasks rather than general chat.

+# DOWNLOAD and INSTALLATION

+(Download the desktop app on our website)[https://pe-web-ebon.vercel.app/]

 ## Why I Built It

 I wanted to explore what an AI-native development environment could look like beyond a normal chatbot.
 FORGE is my attempt to build a more structured AI engineering workspace: one that combines desktop performance, local file access, multi-model prompting, project organization, and agent-style collaboration.